THE SUMMER TOURNAMENT SEASON IS HEATING UP. THIS INVOLVES A LOT OF KIDS PLAYING

 It is critical that we instruct our pitchers, in the early stages of training this skill, to practice the action at a Controlled pace….half to three quarters speed and with just a Firm toss to first base, not all out. – Ten reps

-We put our pitchers through this routine for two workouts.
-It is critical that throughout the process we are constantly working on establishing the mindset that they are working on a ‘Hold Move’, not a ‘pickoff move’.
+It is critical that throughout the process we are constantly working to establish the mindset that our pitchers are developing their ‘Hold Move’, not a ‘pick-off move’.
 We must monitor the pace of their actions.
 Kids naturally want to show how good they are at physical skills; they will try to go too fast, too soon.
-We Will have to remind them to work at a Controlled pace and explain to them that First they need to develop the muscle memory of the actions, Then, after they have demonstrated consistency in executing the actions, we will start to speed things up …on days 3, 4 and beyond.
+We Will have to remind them to work at a Controlled pace and explain to them that First they need to develop the muscle memory of the actions.
+Then, after they have demonstrated consistency in executing the actions, we can start to speed things up …on days 3, 4 and beyond.

 Our objective is, by the end of the second workout, that the players develop some level of mastery of the actions and have been successful in making fairly accurate, catchable throws to ‘first base’.

 On subsequent days of work, based on our observations, we direct the players to increase the speed of their actions bit by bit.
 It is likely that we will not reach full speed in the actions until Day 4 or 5.
 The progression of the group depends a lot on their age, how quickly they grasp the concept that they are not trying to pick the runner off and their level of focus and commitment to learning.

 Once our pitchers learn the steps, we can shorten the reps to five of each and knock it out in a few minutes.
 Given that the workout doesn't take long, we can incorporate it into our daily pre-game work.
 As time moves on, the action of making solid, accurate throws to first base becomes second nature ...and executing this action in games becomes routine.